Vegetarian Bean Patty Recipe

 - Sauté your onions and garlic for a minute or two, to soften them a little.
 I usually sauté my veggies in coconut oil, it makes them more flavorful.

 - Now mix your onions and garlic in with your beans, add all your spices and breadcrumbs them, and blend.

 - Then mash your mix as chunky, or smooth as you want them, then start forming your patties until they resemble a burger.

 - Once your patties are formed, dip them into your dry Bisquick, or mix of your choice, make sure to coat both sides well.

 - Add the oil to your frying pan and wait about 5 min, so the oil has time to get hot.
 Then place the patties inside your pan and fry to your liking.
 I usually recommend cooking them about 5 to 8 minutes, any longer than that, and they begin to burn.
 But hey, if that's how you like them, then make them crispy.

 I hope you enjoy this healthy recipe, if you like you can change up the type of beans, oil, flour, or cornmeal you use.
-The outcome is still pretty much the same, a yummy, tasty, and healthy veggie bean burger.
+The outcome is still pretty much the same, a yummy, tasty, and healthy veggie bean patty.
 I have found these little jewels taste absolutely delightful, with a little bit of hot sauce, a tad spicy, but very yummy.